 Born in Milwaukee, Wisconsin, she grew up in several places in the Great Lakes region, moving from Wisconsin to Illinois, from Illinois to Ohio, from Ohio back to Illinois, and from Illinois back to Wisconsin.
 She earned her B.A. in English Composition, with certification to teach K-8th grade, from Beloit College in 1984.
 She earned her M.A. (medieval studies and film studies), passing her exams “with Distinction” from the University of Georgia in 1988.
-She earned her Ph.D. in English (medieval studies & literary and cinematic theory) from the University of Georgia in 1994.
+She earned her Ph.D. in English (medieval studies & literary theory and cinematic history and theory) from the University of Georgia in 1994.

 HOBBIES: gardening, landscaping, collecting marbles, collecting bottles, finger weaving, sculpting, photography, painting, storytelling.